The Best Floorstanding Speakers For 2025

 • No 5 way binding posts means you’re relegated to pin plugs

-SVS Ultra Tower Speaker (Single)
+SVS Ultra Evolution 3-Way Tower (Single)

 If you’re into high end audio, then SVS is a name you’ll often come across.
 This is for good reason as the quality of the things that they put out often turn out well…quality!

-This has never been more true than with one of their more recent offerings, their prime tower models.
 These can be described as premium, as the sound they put out is nothing short of breathtaking.

-In terms of size, they’re 45.6 inches by 13.8 by 16.8 at about 75 pounds.
 What’s particularly great about them is how they remain distortion free even at high volumes (capable of up to 300 watts), so no need to worry when it comes to that.

 Pros

-• Lifelike sound
+• Lifelike clarity

 • Thunderous bass